 “Death should never be sought,” Project Nine said.

 “Same, same way,” Project Nine said before turning.
-He could smell the blood of his victims.
+He could smell the blood of his would-be victims.
 Those in the past and those to come.
 He didn’t need his gear to lead these men to more death.

 Pull the bolt back.
 Load four shells.
 Push the bolt foreword.
 Look through the scope.
 Find a target – a second – a third – a fourth.
 She had retreated before the nuclear explosion and had been one of the first to receive Tony’s report.

 The unit he had located had been easy enough to find.
 They weren’t progressing in an elusive manner.
 They were being rather direct really.
-That was until she had begun reaping them like cattle.
+That was until she had begun dropping them like cattle.
 Pull the bolt back.
 Load four shells.
 Push the bolt foreword.
 Look through the scope.
 Find a target – a second – a third – a fourth.

 She found him.
-Or rather it revealed it’s self as it waded into a collection of defenders.
+Or rather it revealed itself as it waded into a collection of defenders.
 She caught the glint of stealth gear and pulled the trigger.
 She put a shell into it – a second – a third – a fourth.
 Pull the bolt back.
 Load four shells.
 Push the bolt foreword.
 Look through the scope.
 She found her target again and it was not dead.
-Its stealth was failing but had not yet totally fallen.
+Its stealth was failing but had not yet fallen.
 She wondered if her shells had even breached its armor.
-She took her shot – a second – a third – a forth.
+She took her shot – a second – a third – a fourth.
 All of them ricocheting off its silver mask.

 Pull the bolt back.
 Load four shells.
 Push the bolt foreword.
 Look through the scope.
 Find a target – a second – a third – a fourth.
 It was gone.
 It wasn’t anywhere.
 She didn’t need more than several moments to decide that it was time to move.

 She hadn’t even realized it, but she had stumbled into the center of the operations room by the time her sight returned.
 She tripped over what resembled a burnt skeleton rather than a recently dead co-worker.

-“The assault should force the L.U to flee into a different position.”
+“The assault should force the LU to flee into a different position.”
 Project Fifteen had nearly forgotten that he was listening to someone.
 “When they are outside the protection of their bunker you make your moves.
 Do not act before this moment.
 I want none of you to try to kill General Aasin before he attempts to flee.”

 Project Fifteen figured that he could infiltrate and get to the general well before their ridiculous frontal strike forced the retreat.
 The six other projects were in the thick of the assault.
 Project Fifteen envied them, not because they were allowed to slaughter, but because he found this planet pretty and wanted to wander it more freely.
-He was here though, because he possessed skills and abilities that were rare even among Projects.
+However, he was here because he possessed skills and abilities that were rare even among Projects.

 Sometimes he wished he had failed a couple more tests in his youth.
-The alarm com blared, “L.U skidder approaching us at speed.”
+The alarm com blared, “LU skidder approaching us at speed.”

 “Shoot the damn thing,” Captain General Spira yelled back at the communicator.
-A breath later Project Fifteen felt a powerful tug and his feet were no longer touching ground.
+A breath later Project Fifteen felt a powerful tug and his feet were no longer touching the ground.

-Based on the data he had received at the moment of the incident, it seemed that a rather small black hole had been created right on the surface of the planet.
+Based on the data Project Fifteen was now receiving, at the moment of the incident, it seemed that a rather small black hole had been created right on the surface of the planet.
 It was gone now but the destruction was evident in the chaos surrounding him.
-The intense but short lived pull from the singularity had sucked in a sizable chunk of this planets soft surface.
-It had also thrown the majority of the U.N.E position into varying degrees of orbit and many spacecraft had been destroyed after being suddenly pulled into the atmosphere.
+The intense but short-lived pull from the singularity had consumed a sizable chunk of this planet’s surface.
+It had also thrown the majority of the UNE position into varying degrees of orbit and many spacecraft had been destroyed after being suddenly pulled into the atmosphere.

-He received confirmation that his personal pod had been launched and was heading towards where he would eventually land.
+He received confirmation that his personal pod had been launched and was heading toward where he would eventually land.
 The debris clouding around him faded with every moment, so he took this opportunity to appreciate everything that was still beautiful about this world.

 Project Fifteen sent his pod back into a low orbit.
 He turned and in a brisk jog headed in the direction of the closest life signature.

 Project Nine had felt and seen the singularity, and the damage it had wrought.
-He had watched his Unit flee from this place has the U.N.E’s defeat became merely an issue of time.
-He had taken high caliber rounds to his spine, his chest, his right shoulder, his left hip, both thighs, and had been concussed by shells ricocheting of his mask.
-The snipers still sought him.
-His rifle had depleted its rounds and he was left with only his plasma edge.
+His unit was almost entirely destroyed and the UNE’s defeat was becoming merely an issue of time.
+He had taken high caliber rounds to his spine, his chest, his right shoulder, his left hip, and both thighs, and had been concussed by shells ricocheting off his mask.
+Project Nine had depleted its rounds in his rifle by now and he was left with only his plasma edge.

-He was deep inside of the L.U’s encampment.
+He was deep inside the LU’s encampment.
 They were falling back from him as fast as they could manage.
 Diving behind walls and barricades trying to take whatever shots they could at him.
 Blood, his stealth was nearly useless as he was coated in too much blood.
 He severed a man’s femoral artery, then another’s Jugular.
 Project Nine grabbed a man’s neck with his left hand and crushed it.

 General Aasin beheld the lone Project that had bloodily infiltrated his base.
 It could barely walk.
 Its stealth had failed long ago.
-It was giant of a creature though.
+It was a giant of a creature though.
 Nearly seven feet tall and broad.
 It was watching him as General Aasin raised his right hand.
 The Project began to laugh slightly, then louder with its whole body shaking.

 “Fire!”
 General Aasin shouted as he brought his hand down.

-The project took a few rounds and its laughing stopped.
-It looked like it was about to fall, but didn’t, not yet.
-General Aasin felt himself get pinned against the wall behind him before he could mentally register the projects movement.
+The massive bloody thing moved like a cat.
+General Aasin felt himself get pinned against the wall behind him before he could mentally register the movement of the project.
 It took no effort for the Project to crush his trachea and esophagus.
 It was unable to finish the job swiftly though as they both collapsed to the ground.
-General Aasin stared into the metallic half smile of the Project’s mask.
+General Aasin stared into the metallic half-smile of the Project’s mask.
 He was suffocating and blood was all he tasted.
 He died looking into dark metallic eyes.